nilsjung/advanced-software-programming/readme.md

 * expand development environment by adding dependency-commands for docker-container.
 * minimize backend to just backend-stuff
 * customize react-app/express-backend to match our requirements
+* build a autoload on change for frontend and backend? (maybe this already works...)

 ## Infos
 * Frontend was initialized by `create-react-app`